Corporate Governance Guide

 Teijin has adopted and will continue to adopt appropriate mechanisms for corporate governance, from time to time.
 Accordingly, Teijin will review the mechanisms yearly and such changes shall be made in accordance with changes in the social and legal environment.

 - 1.Roles of the board of directors

 The main goal of Teijin's Board of Directors is to maximize shareholder value each fiscal year and over the medium and long-term.
 At the same time, it must pay close attention to the position of the stakeholders other than the shareholders.
 The Board of Directors must also deliberate, determine, and approve any management policies, and the overall plans of the entire Teijin Group, and any other items required by law or other regulations.
 Furthermore, the Board of Directors is responsible for ensuring accountability.
 It must also clarify its policies on compliance and how to manage risks surrounding the Company, and supervise those implementations.

 - 2.Composition and Chairman of the Board of Directors

 - (1)The Company shall have not more than ten Directors and four or more of them shall be outside Directors.

 - (2)The Chairman ("Chairman") and President are appointed from the internal Directors, and the President also serves as CEO (President shall be hereinafter called "CEO").
 Other internal Directors may, in principle, hold concurrent posts as chief officers.

 - (3)The outside Directors must satisfy the Independent Director requirements, to be stipulated separately.

-- (4)As a part of the separation of surveillance and control functions, and internal business execution, the Chairman will preside as chairman of the meetings of the Board of Director.In the case of a chairman-of-the-board-of-directors vacant seat, a chairman of the board is selected from the Senior Advisor who is a director or outside director.
+- (4)As a part of the separation of monitoring and control functions, and internal business execution, the Chairman will preside as chairman of the meetings of the Board of Director.In the case of absence of a chairman-of-the-board-of-directors, a chairman of the board is selected from the Senior Advisor who is a director or outside director.

 - 3.Position of Chairman